Ada-Developers-Academy/cs-fun-interview-practice/05/network-delay.md

 * topics: pse
 ##### !question

-Without writing code, describe how you would implement `network_delay_time` in enough detail that someone else could write the code.
+Without writing code, describe how you would implement `network_delay_time` in enough detail that another developer could reasonably implement a solution.
+We should capture the main use cases, but the steps do not need to be a detailed plan for every contingency.
+- The objective is to create a roadmap that we can use to keep ourselves oriented towards our goal
+- It is okay to leave some of the finer details to be worked out in the implementation itself!

+As you write your steps, keep the following guidelines in mind:
+* We want to think about a general approach rather than what the code would look like line-by-line.
 * It may be helpful to break up the problem/algorithm into smaller subproblems/algorithms.
-For example, 1.
-Handle invalid input, 2.
-Given valid input, perform the computation/solve the problem/etc.
+    * For example: 1.
+Handle edge cases, 2.
+Perform the computation/solve the problem/etc.
-* Your logical steps could take the form of a numbered list, pseudo code, or anywhere in between.
+* The steps should be a description as if you were talking out the problem with another person and should be agnostic of any particular language.
+    * As such, they should not include code syntax in the description.

 What's important at this stage is to think through and outline the implementation before writing code.

 ##### !end-question
 ##### !placeholder

 Write the logical steps here.

 ##### !end-placeholder
 ##### !hint

 One approach could be to figure out the cost from the start node to each of the other nodes individually.
 However, since weights are involved, we know that plain BFS isn't guaranteed to find the minimum cost to each other node.
 We'll need another approach.

 ##### !end-hint
 ##### !hint

 Dijkstra's algorithm _does_ find the minimum path to each other node, but it is not guaranteed to work with negative weights.
 Since we are dealing with delay time, which we can assume to be non-negative, we can use Dijkstra's algorithm.
 Dijkstra's algorithm also has the benefit that it will find the shortest path to each node in the graph, all at once.
 So once we've visited all the nodes, we know we're done.

 What would it mean if we completed Dijkstra's algorithm and there were still nodes we haven't visited?

 ##### !end-hint
 ##### !hint

 We can't efficiently run Dijkstra's algorithm directly on an edge list, so we should also consider what we need to do to convert the input into a form that Dijkstra's algorithm can work with.

 ##### !end-hint
 ##### !hint

 Once we've run Dijkstra's algorithm over our data, how can we distinguish between a successful result and an unsuccessful result?

 The next hint presents the steps for one possible approach.

 ##### !end-hint
 ##### !hint

 1. Convert the input edge data into an adjacency dict.
    1. Iterate over the edges.
    2. For each edge, add the target node (with weight) to the list of edges in the adjacency dict for the source node.